All Disciplines (Teaching)

 Indonesia is the world's fourth most populous nation and third largest democracy.
 With more than 17,000 islands, this vast archipelago is rich in natural resources and possesses exceptional biodiversity.
 Its cultural diversity and heritage--with numerous ethnic groups and hundreds of local languages--matches its natural diversity.
 Since political reform begun in 1998, Indonesia has worked to strengthen its democratic governance, and as the largest economy in Southeast Asia, it is critical to regional stability.

-Finding housing in Indonesia is perhaps not always easy, but many housing agencies can help the scholar in navigating this process.
+Finding housing in Indonesia is perhaps not always easy, but many housing agencies can help scholars navigate this process.
 Host institutions also can assist since they know more about the local environment.
-Apartments are more common in larger cities, while in smaller cities, options range from individual housing, boarding house, and guest house.
+Apartments are more common in larger cities, while in smaller cities, options range from rental homes, boarding and guest houses, and home stays.

-For scholars who will bring dependents, there are more options on international schools in larger cities, such as Jakarta, Bandung, Surabaya, Yogyakarta, and Denpasar.
+For scholars who bring dependents, there are more options for International (English-language) schools in larger cities, such as Jakarta, Bandung, Surabaya, Yogyakarta, and Denpasar.

 For more information about living in Indonesia, please access this link.